prismhead26/Backend-Note-Builder/READme.md

   Javascript variables, destructuring, classes and constructors, promises, then/catch methods, RESTful api, etc.

   ## Test Instructions:
   For testing and debugging, the application logs requests and errors in the console as well as some more data from npm package Morgan.
+Also if you have heroku, feel free to clone GitHub repo and create Heroku app and run "heroku local" in the terminal to test and run locally.

   ## License: